 In this article, we are going to review some backup types, which you can use as a reference information, and we better start with the most important type of backup:

-BACKUP DATABASE Adventureworks TO DISK = 'diff.bak' WITH DIFFERENTIAL
+BACKUP DATABASE Adventureworks TO DISK = 'adventureworks.dif' WITH DIFFERENTIAL

 Transaction Log Backup

+If it is crucial to restore your database close to the point of a failure or at any other point in time then you need to consider transactional log backups.
 This SQL Server backup type is possible only with full or bulk-logged recovery models.
-A transaction log backup contains all log records that have not been included in the last transaction log backup.
-To apply a transaction log backup to your database use the following command:
+A transaction log backup contains all log records that have not been included in the last transaction log backup (or the last full backup).
+To create a transaction log backup to your database use the following command:

 Use COPY_ONLY option if you need to make an additional full or transaction log backups which will occur beyond the regular sequence of SQL Server backups.
 To perform copy-only backup simply add “COPY_ONLY” clause: